Arthur-Godoy/GeoMusic/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

   2 -> In the VSCODE open the terminal and put this comands:
-    yarn instal
+    'yarn instal'
           after install put this command
      yarn start

  ------------------------------------------------------------------------------------------------------------------------------------------------------------------